 California Consumer Privacy Act

 The European Union’s General Data Protection Regulation (GDPR) has been a lightning rod in the debate over online privacy and data security since it went into effect in May of 2018.
-Another act aimed at privacy and data security has passed in California and is set to go into effect in January 2020.
+Another act aimed at privacy and data security has passed in California went into effect in January 2020.

 California’s legislature passed the California Consumer Privacy Act in light of issues about security and privacy coming to the forefront.
 The goals of the Act are summarized in 5 points.
 Citizens should be able to: